SurajSonawane2415/MazeBlaze/README.md

 ## Acknowledgements and Resources
 - [SRA VJTI](https://sravjti.in/) Eklavya 2023
-- Special thanks to our mentors [Pritk Kannadiya](https://github.com/PritK99),[Raj Gupta](https://github.com/RajGupta17)  and all the seniors at SRA, VJTI for their constant support and guidance throughout the project.
+- Special thanks to our mentors [Pritk Kannadiya](https://github.com/PritK99), [Raj Gupta](https://github.com/RajGupta17)  and all the seniors at SRA, VJTI for their constant support and guidance throughout the project.
 - [MazeBlaze-v2](https://github.com/PritK99/MazeBlaze) Github repository of MazeBlaze-v2

 ## License